Last Update: Jan 2017

 5. Brave Heights at Agas-Agas Bridge

 Experienced being 292 feet above the ground with a breathtaking panoramic view of Southern Leyte, Agas-Agas Bridge.
-It is considered as the highest bridge in the Philippines and was constructed to address the reoccurring landslide problem in the area.
+It is considered the highest bridge in the Philippines and was constructed to address the reoccurring landslide problem in the area.
 Don’t forget to experience one of the tallest zip lines in the country while enjoying the awesome view.